KennyTangg/Python-Calculator/README.md

 ## Description

 `simple_calculator.py` is a basic Python script that performs simple arithmetic operations: addition, subtraction, multiplication, and division.
 It prompts the user to select an operation and input two numbers, then displays the result.
-The script includes error handling for invalid inputs and division by zero.
+The script includes error handling for invalid inputs and division by zero

 ## Features